lambainsaan/notepad-raw/My Subscriptions.md

 [Request a Scholarship](https://app.wakingup.com/scholarship)

-This is the Tim Ferris show which I was talking about.
-This is what you can expect in waking up.
+Listen to the Tim Ferris show which I was referring to earlier to get a glimpse of what is to be explored in the app.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hNcZ-qiy6yc?start=610" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>